djpeacher/simple-hugo/README.md

     - name: Link 3
       url: /link/
       weight: 3
-  footer: # menu for footer.
+  footerTop: # Menu for footer.
+Can be changed to footerBottom.
     - name: Link 4
       url: https://example.com # will open in new tab
       weight: 1